top of page

 RAF Bentley Priory, London

-Originally built in 1766, Bentley Priory was significantly extended in 1788, by Sir John Soane.
+Originally built in 1766, Bentley Priory was significantly extended in 1788 by Sir John Soane.
 The Priory was the final home of the Dowager Queen Adelaide, Queen Consort of William IV.
 It was acquired by the Royal Air Force in 1926 and was the headquarters of RAF Fighter Command during the Battle of Britain.
-Extensive conservation and re-decoration work was undertaken as a member of the Hare & Humphreys team during the buildings conversion into luxury apartments, museum and memorial, dedicated to those who served in the RAF.
+Extensive conservation and re-decoration work was undertaken as a member of the Hare & Humphreys team during the conversion of the building into luxury apartments, a museum and a memorial, dedicated to those who served in the RAF.

 THE ENTRANCE HALL